Karsker/Security-Manager/README.md

 ## Interface

 Since most of the functions modify protected registry keys, the Python program (security_manager.py) must be run using a priviledged or admin Command Prompt or Powershell.
 In case the user runs the program in a normal Command Prompt or Powershell, the program automatically asks for Admin control using the UAC prompt.
-This is discussed in the **Admin Control** section.
+This is discussed in the [Privilege Escalation](#Privilege-Escalation) section.
 Adter gaining Admin control, the user must press S to start and access the functions list.
 To quit the program, any key other than S may be pressed.
 This prompt is displayed after every function execution.

 The program provides a numbered list interface to the user, with each number assigned to a particular functionality:
 1. Block USB ports